VahidHeidari/NES_DEV/README.md

  How to make project:
 ======================
-* First install cmake build system.
+* First get and install cmake build system, and get SDL library and install it.
 * Make bin directory in project root directory with "mkdir bin" command.
 * Go to bin directory with "cd bin" command.
 * Run cmake with "cmake .." command.